Charles H. Best Lectureship and Award

 Professor Tschöp is internationally renowned for uncovering molecular principles of gut-brain communication and turning these into novel therapeutics in clinical diabetes and obesity trials.

-We are very excited that he will be visiting us.
+We look very much forward to Professor Tschöp's visit.
 Please stay tuned for more information as we get closer to the event!

 (2001) Dr. Barbara Ellen Corkey, Director, Obesity Research Center, Boston Medical Center & Professor of Medicine & Biochemistry, Boston University School of Medicine: